cse163/book/README.md

 ### Editing the book

 The book text is stored in `book_source/source`.
 Each MyST file (`.md`) corresponds to a single page of the book.
 Some pages, like the `index.md` files for the Modules don't contain any useful information other than links.
+Some of the book pages are Juptyer notebooks which also get converted to HTML.

 Edit the book text by editing the appropriate MyST file.
 See [MyST's documentation](https://myst-parser.readthedocs.io/en/latest/) for syntax examples (note: it is incredibly similar to plain markdown, with some extra macros available).